HOME PAGE

 14th AD "Liberators"

-NOTE: Today (in 2007) only one U.S. armored division is on active service - the 1st Armored Division, headquartered in Germany and whose website is fully funded and maintained by the Army.
-All other sites above are privately funded and maintained by division veterans, their families and/or volunteer historians.
+NOTE: Today only one U.S. armored division is on active service - the 1st Armored Division, now headquartered at Ft.Bliss, TX, and whose web presence is fully maintained and funded by the Army.
+All other active sites above are privately funded and maintained by division veterans, their families and/or volunteer historians.